-\paragraph{Complexity} The closed form computations of the posterior $p(\rmW_{t} | \rmH_{1:t})$ and smoothing $p(\rmW_{t} | \rmH_{1:T})$ densities come at a cost as they involve amongst others matrix inversions of dimensionality $D \times D$.
+\paragraph{Complexity} The closed-form computations of the posterior $p(\rmW_{t} | \rmH_{1:t})$ and smoothing $p(\rmW_{t} | \rmH_{1:T})$ densities come at a cost as they involve, amongst others, matrix inversions of dimensionality $D \times D$.
 This results in considerable computational costs and can lead to numerical instabilities when feature dimension $D$ is large.
-In addition, the parameter size scales $K\times D^2$ risking overfitting and consuming substantial memory.
-These are limitations of the Gaussian formulation making it costly for high-dimensional feature spaces and impractical in low resource environments requiring instant predictions.
+In addition, the parameter size scales as $K\times D^2$, risking overfitting and consuming substantial memory.
+These are limitations of the Gaussian formulation, making it costly for high-dimensional feature spaces and impractical in low-resource environments requiring instant predictions.